-- 2. There are a few things to make note of as you draw a wall. - The wall's length displays in two places: above the wall and in the Status Bar at the bottom of the screen. - Wall angles are restricted to increments of 7.5°...
-See "Snap Behaviors" on page 52 of the Reference Manual for more information. - 3.
-Continue drawing walls, creating a rough outline of the building's exterior, as shown in the following image. - Exact dimensions are not important yet, but it is helpful to keep the final size of the structure in mind as you draw.
-The overall length of this building's sides will be 41' x 39'6". - It is important that exterior walls (and any other wall types with an interior side and an exterior side) are drawn clockwise to ensure the proper orientation of wall surfaces. - When the walls enclose an area completely, a Living Area label is created.
-See "Living Area" on page 116 of the Reference Manual.
+- 2. There are a few things to make note of as you draw a wall. - The wall's length displays in two places: above the wall and in the Status Bar at the bottom of the screen. - Wall angles are restricted to increments of 7.5° when Angle Snaps 22 are on.
+22. See "Snap Behaviors" on page 52 of the Reference Manual for more information.

+- 3. Continue drawing walls, creating a rough outline of the building's exterior, as shown in the following image. - Exact dimensions are not important yet, but it is helpful to keep the final size of the structure in mind as you draw.
+The overall length of this building's sides will be 41' x 39'6". - It is important that exterior walls (and any other wall types with an interior side and an exterior side) are drawn clockwise to ensure the proper orientation of wall surfaces. - 4.
+When your walls completely enclose an area, a roof will automatically be generated.
+For the purposes of this tutorial, this roof can be removed.
+Select Build> Roof> Delete